jacksund/simmate/docs/getting_started/run_a_workflow/running_the_workflow.md

 directory: my_custom_folder  # OPTIONAL
 ```

-Note that this file contains all of the information that was in our `simmate workflows run-quick` command from above.
-But now we have it stored in a file that we can read/edit later on if we need to.
+This file contains all the information from our `simmate workflows run-quick` command above.
+But now it's stored in a file that we can read/edit later if needed.
 To submit this file, we simply run...

 ``` bash
 simmate workflows run my_settings.yaml
 ```

-And your workflow will run the same as before.
-Note, it is entirely up to you whether workflows are ran submit using a yaml file or using the longer command.
+Your workflow will execute the same as before.
+It's entirely up to you whether workflows are submitted using a yaml file or the longer command.

 !!! tip
-    recall from earlier how the command `simmate workflows explore` printed out all of the parameters for us to use.
-These are all of your options when sumbitting the workflow.
-In the example command above, we decided to set two of the optional parameters
+    Remember how the command `simmate workflows explore` listed all the parameters for us to use.
+These are all your options when submitting the workflow.
+In the example command above, we decided to set two of the optional parameters.

 !!! tip
-    Want to customize a specific setting (e.g. set ENCUT to a custom value)?
+    Want to customize a specific setting (e.g., set ENCUT to a custom value)?
 Customizing workflow settings is covered in tutorial 6.
 However, try to resist jumping ahead!
 There are still several important steps to learn before customizing workflows.

 ----------------------------------------------------------------------

-## Mastering workflow options
+## Mastering Workflow Options

-Above, we gave our input structure as a `POSCAR` -- but what if we wanted to
-use a different format?
-Or even use a structure from a previous calculation or
-the Materials Project database?
+In the previous examples, we provided our input structure as a `POSCAR` -- but what if we wanted to use a different format?
+Or use a structure from a previous calculation or the Materials Project database?

-Recall from earlier, we can look at the [Parameters](/simmate/getting_started/run_a_workflow/running_the_workflow/) section of our documentation.
+Refer back to the [Parameters](/simmate/getting_started/run_a_workflow/running_the_workflow/) section of our documentation.

-When we scroll down to `structure`, we see that we can do...
+Under `structure`, we see that we can use...

 - [x] cif or poscar files
 - [x] reference a database entry
 - [x] point to a third-party database
 - [x] use advanced python objects

-For example, you can try running the following workflow:
+For instance, you can try running the following workflow:

 ``` yaml
 workflow_name: static-energy.vasp.mit